chen42/presentations/rat_genome.md

 ---

-## Same large duplication in nine strains?
-## rn6 missed a duplication event on chr16?
+## A missed duplication event on chr16 in rn6?

 <img src="./images/ratGenome/duplication.png" width=60%>